LW2904/sorting-efficiency/README.md

 - `sorted`, initialized with `std::iota(..., 1)`
 - `random`, a `std::shuffle`d `sorted`
-- `partially_sorted`, 80% of `sorted` is shuffled
+- `inverted`, an inverted version of `sorted`

 ## Building

-Make sure you have a C++17 conformant compiler and CMake installed.
+Make sure that you have a C++17 conformant compiler and CMake installed.

 ```
 git clone https://github.com/LW2904/sorting-efficiency.git